kenzend94/Transparent-Camera-Project/README.md

 - Camera Software:  This folder contains the software used to capture images for the training and testing of the transparent camera.
 - Eye Tracking Software:  This folder contains the eye tracking software used in this project.
 - Pix2PixHD:  This folder contains the modified pix2pixHD model that was used in this project.
+- Utilities:  This folder contains utility scripts that have helped the project progress but are not necessary to the project.

 # Move this to the Pix2PixHD folder
 4.)
 Pix2PixHD Use in the Transparent Camera